 Up to 27,000 hectares of land has been selected for the initiative, with the first year planting of 750 Ha on track to start in August 2019.
 All land selected must strictly comply with Corrie MacColl’s sustainability policy commitments concerning degraded forest, fallow land, the replanting of old rubber or the conversion of other crops.
 High quality rubber clones and planting material will be provided directly from Hevecam and Sudcam nurseries.

 We have engaged Proforest Limited to develop the candidate and land criteria, an NGO specializing in natural resource management and practical approaches to sustainability.
-Proforest will develop the onboarding criteria to ensure compliance with our sustainability policy commitments of zero deforestation.
+Proforest will develop the onboarding criteria to ensure compliance with our sustainability policy commitments of zero deforestation commitment in Cameroon.
 At later stages, they will train local Sudcam and Hevecam teams to perform the onboarding assessments against this checklist.
 Considering social and environmental factors, the checklist will be employed to assess clauses such as the land-use by nearby communities, any documented evidence of land acquisition and its significance as a habitat or legally protected area.

 Financial Access, a financial services firm dedicated to emerging markets, will support the programme through agri-finance at farmer and higher value chain levels, as well as multisector supply chain finance solutions.
 The team will review the financial models of the 8 intercropped farming plans, and will provide recommendations on blended financing schemes for scale-up of the Outgrower Programme.
 A data collection tool will also be developed by Financial Access to provide baseline environmental and credit risk assessments for smallholders during the onboarding process, with the local teams trained in the implementation of this tool.